 Cyber Security Risks and Their Coverage

-Cyber liability insurance is relatively new to both customers and insurers.
+Cyber security insurance is relatively new to both customers and insurers.
 Many companies don’t carry policies which meet the specific needs of the industry, Fox Rothschild partner Eleanor Vaida Gerhards writes at PropertyCasualty360.

 “To avoid potential coverage gaps and disputes, brokers and carriers should work closely with clients to identify their unique risks, tailor coverage to address them, and make sure their insured know exactly what is and isn’t covered,” Gerhards writes.